mui/material-ui/docs/src/pages/customization/palette/palette.md

 If you want to learn more about color, you can check out [the color section](/customization/color/).

-## Custom palette
+{{"demo": "pages/customization/palette/Intentions.js", "bg": "inline"}}

+### Customization

-You may override the default palette values by including a `palette` object as part of your theme.
+You may override the default palette values by including a palette object as part of your theme.

 If any of the [`palette.primary`](/customization/default-theme/?expend-path=$.palette.primary), [`palette.secondary`](/customization/default-theme/?expend-path=$.palette.secondary),